rust-lang/book/2018-edition/src/ch03-02-data-types.md

 must know the types of all variables at compile time.
 The compiler can usually infer what type we want to use based on the value and how we use it.
-In cases when many types are possible, such as when we converted a `String` to a numeric type using `parse` in the “Comparing the Guess to the Secret Number” section in Chapter 2, we must add a type annotation, like this:
+In cases when many types are possible, such as when we converted a `String` to a numeric type using `parse` in the [“Comparing the Guess to the Secret Number”] [comparing-the-guess-to-the-secret-number] section in
+Chapter 2, we must add a type annotation, like this:

 ```rust